Blitzman/CarND-Behavioral-Cloning-P3/README.md

 The project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* track1.mp4 the video of the car driving autonomously on the first track
+* track2.mp4 the video of the car driving autonomously on the challenge track
 * This README.md summarizing the results and documenting the project

 #### 2. Submission includes functional code